NKAmapper/nsr2osm/README.md

   * Creates a *nsr_current.osm* file with all stop places in Norway, or for given county.
   * The *ROUTE* tag contains information about each route for a given stop, including operator and inbound/outbound information.
 * Mandatory input parameter:
-  * Use name of county to produce OSM file for that county, e.g. "Vestfold".
+  * Use name of county to produce OSM file for that county, e.g. "Rogaland".
   * Use "Norge" to produce OSM file for the whole country.

 ### Notes ###